ObjexxFCL: Objexx Fortran Compatibility Library

 The ObjexxFCL contains components that support the evolution of technical applications after conversion from Fortran to C++ or as part of a modernization process.
 There are also components and functions that provide useful services for technical computing that C++ and its standard library are missing.

-The FArray arrays provide these capabilities that Fortran 77 arrays lack (some of which are provided by Fortran 95):
+The Arrays provide these capabilities that Fortran arrays lack:

-- Initializer values/functions (more powerful than DATA statements)
+• Initializer functions (more powerful than DATA statements).

 ChunkVector: Very Large Vectors